 It is the perfect place to hang out with friends, delight your kids, or indulge your own love for our furry, feathered, and scaly residents.

 Come Fish At Lake Tobias

 If you would like to try your hand at catch-and-release fishing at Lake Tobias Wildlife Park, check out our hours for updated opening and closing information.
-You can also make reservations online if you’re interested in hosting a larger group in one of our pavilions.
+You can also make reservations online if you are interested in hosting a larger group in one of our pavilions.
 For general information, check out our FAQ or call our office at 717-362-9126.